-Best Day Trips from Amsterdam within the Netherlands
+Best Day Trips from Amsterdam in the Netherlands

 Dutch trains are pretty efficient, so you can get to major Dutch cities without much hassle and small towns for a day trip.
 Here are the best day trips from Amsterdam in the Netherlands.

 1. Zaanse Schans

 Zaanse Schans is one of the best day trips from Amsterdam.
 Located just a short train ride from the city center, Zaanse Schans is a charming Dutch village with traditional windmills, wooden clogs, and cheese factories.
 What’s not to love about that?
 Zaanse Schans’s day trip from Amsterdam will make your visit to the Netherlands memorable with quintessential Dutch culture.

 Visitors can explore the Zaanse Museum, learn about the history of clog making and how traditional wooden clogs are made at the Wooden Shoe Workshop, and sample delicious Dutch cheeses at one of the many cheese shops.

 Just remember; as picturesque and perfect as this place is, it ain’t an open-air museum – people do live here!
 Zaanse Schans is the perfect place to learn about Dutch culture and history, and it makes for a great day trip from Amsterdam.

 See Related: Things to Do in Volendam

 Haarlem is a historic city located in the Netherlands, only a half-hour train ride from Amsterdam.
 The city is home to cobbled streets, the Frans Hals Museum, and the Grote Markt, Haarlem’s main square.

 Haarlem is a quintessential fairytale town without the same number of tourists you will encounter in Amsterdam.
 The obligatory walk around Haarlem’s central Grote Markt Square is the perfect place to start.
 It hosts a vibrant market every Saturday.
 You may explore different sights in Haarlem on a culturally guided walking tour.

 The eccentric collection in the Teylers Museums is a must-see.
 If museums aren’t for you there are several canals near central Plaza where one can relax and people watch.